 A stranger in an old land

 My fog started to lift a few days after the accident.
 I was going stir crazy at home and needed to get out of the house.
 It is fair to say that I am a lousy patient!
 My partner and I met up with our cycling buddy for lunch.
-Two things happened during the lunch.
-I remember saying something along the lines of, ‘no one has mentioned metastasis (when the cancer has spread elsewhere) but these lesions in my lungs must have originated from somewhere else.’
-My friend said casually that his wife who is a doctor had mentioned this possibility to him.
-In that moment, my worst fears were out there in the open and another healthcare professional was in agreement with my assumptions.
-Whereby, we normally want people to agree with us, this statement came as a bit of a reality slap across the face.
+Two things happened during lunch.
+I remember saying something along the lines of, ‘no one has mentioned metastasis (when cancer has spread elsewhere), but these lesions in my lungs must have originated from somewhere else.’
+My friend said that his wife, who is a doctor, had mentioned this possibility to him.
+At that moment, my worst fears were confirmed, and another healthcare professional agreed with my assumptions.
+We usually want people to agree with us; this statement came as a bit of a reality slap across the face.

 Time for reflecting on bad news

-Rather than cry and feel sorry for myself I sat on our patio at home with a good, strong cup of tea and surveyed my surroundings.
-The sun was shining through the trees and our kittens were trying to play with our gorgeous German Shepherd, Ruby.
-She was so gentle with them and it warmed my heart.
-In that moment, I really learned that materialistic things didn’t matter at all to me.
+Rather than cry and feel sorry for myself, I sat on our patio at home with a good, strong cup of tea and surveyed my surroundings.
+The sun was shining through the trees, and our kittens were trying to play with our gorgeous German Shepherd, Ruby.
+She was so gentle with them, and it warmed my heart.
+At that moment, I really learned that materialistic things didn’t matter at all to me.
 What was important was observing, really observing, listening, reflecting and absorbing feelings of love and warmth.
-Thinking positively in this way really helped me transform my thinking and has continued to do so.
+Thinking positively in this way helped me transform my thinking and has continued to do so.

 Spurred on by this experience, my partner and I sat and created a ‘fearless grid of your life’ paper exercise, which features in ‘The little book of confidence’ by Susan Jeffers.
-You draw a large square on a piece of paper and divide it into 9 boxes.
-Each box represents an area of your life.
-For example, relationships, spiritual growth, personal growth, career, etc. In each box, Susan suggests you look at each aspect of your life and write down what you want this to look like.
+You draw a large square on a piece of paper and divide it into nine boxes.
+Each box represents an area of your life, for example, relationships, spiritual growth, personal growth, career, etc. In each box, Susan suggests looking at each aspect of your life and writing down what you want this to look like.
 Make a list of your thoughts and create step-by-step instructions to help you move forwards.

 Why do this exercise?

-It made me re-evaluate what was important in my life and how I wanted to grow as a person, for whatever time I had left.
+It made me re-evaluate what was important in my life and how I wanted to grow as a person for whatever time I had left.
 I didn’t want to waste a minute!
-I think in some small way too, it helped me think about what decisions I might be prepared to make moving forwards based on what quality of life meant for me.
+In some small way, I think it helped me think about what decisions I might be prepared to make moving forwards based on what quality of life meant for me.

-When my story comes up in conversation people often gasp in horror and their jaws drop.
-On reflection though, receiving bad news was not a bad experience for me.
-In many ways it re-awakened me and gave me a kick up the…. which is something I probably needed (well who doesn’t from time to time?).
-It has really influenced decisions I have made since and I have made significant changes to my life.
+When my story comes up in conversation, people often gasp in horror, and their jaws drop.
+On reflection, though, receiving bad news was not a bad experience for me.
+In many ways, it re-awakened me and gave me a kick up the…., which is something I probably needed (well, who doesn’t from time to time?).
+It has really influenced my decisions since, and I have made significant changes to my life.

-In spite of this, I was very upset when I did see a specialist doctor a couple of weeks later to tell me what happens next.
+Despite this, I was agitated when I saw a specialist doctor a couple of weeks later to tell me what happens next.